luckykhalid/Globex-Database/README.md

 If it isn't, run `docker start module-09-container` to start it.
 If you stop the container for any reason (e.g. restarting your machine) you'll need to run this command.

 Connect to the database with the following details:
 Server name: `localhost`
 Port Number: 1433
-_Note, in SSMS you provide server name and post together using this syntax: `localhost,1433`_
+_Note, in SSMS or the SQL Server extension for VSCode, provide the server name and port together using this syntax: `localhost,1433`_
 Authentication: `SQL Server Authentication`
 Login: `sa`
 Password: `Password123!`